Mexico: US to send back 20 migrants daily in new asylum plan

 - Lara Trump blames media after criticism over 'little bit of pain' comments about unpaid federal workers

+He said the U.S. government wants to extend the practice, known as “Remain in Mexico,” to the rest of the border crossing points.
+The United States expressed “its intention is that this measure will gradually be extended to the other border crossings,” he said.

-Velasco said Mexico won’t accept migrants who have appealed a denial of asylum, unaccompanied children or people who have health problems.
+Velasco said Mexico won’t accept migrants who have appealed a denial of asylum, unaccompanied children or people with health problems.

+The return of families with children “is an issue that will be handled separately, given its complexity,” he said.

+He didn’t say how or where Mexico would house the migrants, who might have to wait months or years for their asylum claims to be resolved.